bsnes-emu/bsnes/docs/guides/shaders.md

   - **Blur**
     draws each computer pixel according to
     the weighted average colour
-    of the four nearest console pixels.
+    of the four nearest console pixels,
-    averaging the colours of the four nearest console pixels, sometimes called "bilinear" scaling.
+    sometimes called "bilinear" scaling.
     This produces unnaturally blurry images.